Alexelsm/Alexelss/README.md

 - 👋 Hi, I’m @Alexelss
 - 👀 I’m interested in Coding and
 - 🌱 I’m currently learning how to code
-- 📫 How to reach me on Insta- Alex.Elsmore
+- 📫 How to reach me on Insta- Alex.Elsmore - LinkdIn- Alex Elsmore

 <!---
 Alexelss/Alexelss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.